 We also want to make a difference in addressing serious social and humanitarian ills such as domestic violence, poverty, homelessness, lack of quality education, national tragedies and war.
 McGuireWoods allows full-time employees up to 15 hours of paid leave per year to engage in voluntary service to the community.

-As evidenced in the biographies of our more than 1,100 lawyers, McGuireWoods is represented on hundreds of boards and in other leadership roles — in professional associations; pro bono groups; arts organizations; educational endeavors and alumni foundations or associations, as well as many other nonprofit organizations.
+As evidenced in the biographies of our 1,100 lawyers, McGuireWoods is represented on hundreds of boards and in other leadership roles — in professional associations; pro bono groups; arts organizations; educational endeavors and alumni foundations or associations, as well as many other nonprofit organizations.

 Among McGuireWoods’ pro bono service roles are leadership positions and participation in our firm and in related associations, such as the Pro Bono Institute.
 We also collaborate with clients, other firms and legal aid organizations in supporting innovative vehicles such as JusticeServer.
 JusticeServer increases accessibility to free legal assistance and aids in reducing backlog of cases.
 Associates, counsel and staff lawyers are credited for up to 50 billable hours for approved pro bono service.

 We are grateful for the numerous veterans who have chosen to bring their talent and experience to our firm — staff, lawyers, consultants and members of firm leadership.
 They are serving McGuireWoods as they have served their respective countries.
 Our pro bono legal services are extended to all veterans, and we participate in other efforts to support veterans when they come home.
 Just one example is Freedom House, a Richmond, Virginia, shelter providing temporary housing to local veterans.
 Similarly, we support the USO in the United States and similar organizations wherever we work and live.